 denote the $p$-completion of the above map.
 Then $f$ is an equivalence. \end{thm}

-\begin{proof} Since this is a map of $p$-complete spectra, it is enough to verify it is an equivalence upon tensoring with the Moore spectrum $\Sph_p / p$.
-In fact, since these are both connective spectra, one can go further and test this simply by tensoring with $\mathbb{F}_p$ (eg. by \cite[Corollary A.33]{mao2020perfectoid}) Hence, we are reduced to showing that
+\begin{proof} Since this is a map of $p$-complete spectra, it is enough to verify that it is an equivalence upon tensoring with the Moore spectrum $\Sph_p / p$.
+In fact, since these are both connective spectra, one can go further and test this simply by tensoring with $\mathbb{F}_p$ (\textit{e.g.}, by \cite[Corollary A.33]{mao2020perfectoid}).
+Hence we are reduced to showing that

 is an equivalence of $E_\infty$ $\mathbb{F}_p$-algebras.
-By generalities on topological Hochschild homology, we have the following identification of the left hand side:
+By generalities on topological Hochschild homology, we have the following identification of the left-hand side: